Community Corner

 Shelter staff told investigators that a woman had attempted to surrender the dog about an hour earlier but left with the animal after the shelter did not accept it.

-Investigators launched an animal abandonment investigation and reviewed footage captured by Flock security cameras near the scene.
-The video showed a man tying the dog to the fence and leaving it behind without food or water, authorities said.
+Investigators launched an animal abandonment investigation and reviewed footage captured by a Flock video camera near the scene.
+The recording showed a man tying the dog to the fence and leaving it behind without food or water, authorities said.

-Rohnert Park DPS later released images and video from the investigation on social media, asking the public for help identifying the person involved.
+Rohnert Park DPS later released footage on social media, asking the public for help identifying the person involved.

 Community members quickly responded.
 Officials said numerous calls, messages, and tips poured in, helping investigators identify the male suspect seen in the video.